GENUINE FAIR ISLE KNITWEAR DESIGNED AND HANDCRAFTED ON FAIR ISLE, SCOTLAND BY ELIZABETH RIDDIFORD.

 Between 2011 and 2022, Elizabeth's knitwear was available for sale on Fair Isle and here via her website, and was sold direct to individual customers from throughout the UK and around the World from as far as the USA and Canada to Australia.
 Elizabeth retired from accepting Mail Order garments during 2022.

-FROM autumn 2023 onwards - subject to availability, visitors to Fair Isle may be able to purchase Elizabeth's 'Exclusively Fair Isle' knitwear at the new Fair Isle Bird Observatory shop.
+2025 - subject to availability, it may also be possible for visitors to Fair Isle to purchase a small selection of Elizabeth's 'Exclusively Fair Isle' knitwear at the new Fair Isle Bird Observatory shop once it has opened during the course of 2025.
+(Date to be confirmed).

 Whilst continuing to traditionally hand-knit garments for her family, hand-frame knitting and hand-finishing continue to be her preferred method of small-scale commercial production for her business.
 This allows her the enjoyment and creative satisfaction of hand-crafting in a way which continues to involve her skills and input as a traditional Fair Isle knitter and designer, but which is less time and labour intensive than traditional Fair Isle hand-knitting and thus more cost effective for herself and her customers.